Better-HPC/keystone-api/docs/install/systemd.md

 !!! warning

     Celery can generate a significant number of log files, particularly when running multiple concurrent workers.
-    It is recommended administrators implement log rotation to prevent excessive disk consumption.
+    Administrators should regularly rotate and clear log files to prevent excessive disk consumption.

 === "keystone-worker.service"